Bajwat

-Before partition, Bajwat was ruled by Punjabi Bajwa Jattszamindars.
+Before partition, Bajwat was dominated by Punjabi Bajwa Jat zamindars.
 The area is a wetland with the presence of Marala Headworks, Manawar Tawi River, Jammu Tawi, and many nullahs, ponds and marshy areas.
 This habitat attracts a large number of waterfowl and other birds, as well as migratory species.
 Marala Headworks, built in 1965–68, is located in Bajwat's south-west corner.
 Two canals, Upper Chenab and the Marala-Ravi link canal, flow from Marala Headworks.
 These canals also provide habitats for the avian fauna of the area.
 The Wildlife Department of Punjab (Pakistan) has declared the area a “game reserve.”
 The area is sub-mountainous and 800 feet above the sea level.
 The soil is loamy and non-calcareous with sandy and clay components predominating.
 Average rainfall is 965 mm.

 Geography

 Bajwat covers an area of 19,452 ha.
 The city of Jammu is located in eastern Bajwat; Jourian in Kashmir and Sialkot city are in the south, with Gujrat district to the west.
 A 60-kilometer length of the northern and eastern border forms part of the Line of Control between Pakistan and Kashmir.

 Bajwat encompasses a complex of natural rivers habitats along the Chenab River and two of its tributaries (Jamana Tavi and Manwran Tavi), extending up to the border with India.